 Mat Santamouris, Scientia Professor at UNSW stated in the article above “The payback period is not a single value.
 It varies as a function of the local climate, the type and characteristics of the buildings, the local cost of electricity and the way the material is applied.
 For conventional cool roofs, high reflectivity up to 85% and high emissivity in the whole IR spectrum, the payback period in Australia varies between 2 to 27 years.
 Super cool materials present a much higher energy potential than conventional cool roofs and about 20 to 50% higher initial cost.
 We expect to achieve a further decrease of the cost by using less expensive reflective components and also a tremendous increase of the energy benefits by modulating their optical properties in winter to provide heating.
 This is already achieved.
 We do not have a complete financial study, too early, but I expect a much lower payback period than the conventional cool roofs.”

 While Mat’s response is interesting there are still many uncertainties about the new materials.
 Photos of the application, application style, longevity etc. Based on the data supplied above, Super Therm® works in warm to hot climates and shows a payback period of 5 years or less generally.
 Not all cool roof paints and materials are the same, Super Therm® is in a league of its own.
 It has a total solar reflectance of 96.1%, which is much higher than ‘conventional cool roofs’ and is able to reflect 99.5% of infrared heat and an exceptionally low 0.070 W/m2/K transfer.

 How does Radiative Cooling technology compare with Super Therm?

 So what other considerations are there including:

-- 20-50% energy savings as tested by the USA Dept of Energy
+- 20-50% energy reduction as tested by the USA Dept of Energy

 - Only coating developed with NASA